jonasjberg/autonameow/notes/ideas.md

     This way separates the sources from the candidates.
 The expressions in `match` could also be given as a list of expressions.

+* There are more cases like the above that should be thought about.
+  A common case is the slight modification to the current file name.
+  Original file name:
+    ```
+    2017-06-20_00-49-56 Working on autonameow.png
+    ```
+  Desired file name:
+    ```
+    2017-06-20T004956 Working on autonameow.png
+    ```
+  How should this be specified in the configuration?
+  A simple alternative is to specify the filename analyzer as the source.
+  The `DATETIME_FORMAT` makes sure that the timestamp format is changed.

+    ```yaml
+    RULES:
+    -   DATA_SOURCES:
+            extension: contents.basename.extension
+            datetime: analysis.filename.{?????}
+            title: filesystem.basename.prefix
+        NAME_FORMAT: "{datetime} {title}.{extension}"
+    DATETIME_FORMAT:
+        datetime: '%Y-%m-%dT%H%M%S'
+    ```
+  But this is not configurable -- how would the filename analyzer know which of many possible datetime results to use?

 Rule Matching Calculations